upb-uc4/api/hlf/scala/general-communication.md

 If submitSignedTransaction succeeds, the approval of the User has been stored on the OperationContract.
 If executeTransaction succeeds, the "real" transaction (e.g. "AddCertificate") is executed.
-If the approval or the "real" transaction fails due to the transaction itself being invalid (e.g. due to changed ledger state), the operation is rejected.
+If the approval or the "real" transaction fails due to the transaction itself being invalid (e.g. due to changed ledger state), the operation is rejected by the chain.

 ========================